2021 Fine & Studio Arts Degree Guide

 Depending on the area of study to wish to follow, a college degree may not be necessary.
 Some artists only take a few classes to improve skills and techniques, while others need a degree to be hired.
 By working in and internship or summer job, you will learn what type of education you need for a successful career.

-Getting Accepted Into a Fine & Studio Arts Program
+Prior Education for a Fine Arts Program

 Fine & Studio Arts Degree Types